 - B43.
-The Applicant must: - (a) minimise the waste generated by the development; - (b) classify all waste generated on site in accordance with the EPA's Waste Classification Guidelines 2014 (or its latest version); - (c) store and handle all waste generated on site in accordance with its classification; - (d) not receive or dispose of any waste on site; and - (e) remove all waste from the site as soon as practicable, and ensure it is reused, recycled or sent to an appropriately licensed waste facility for disposal.
+The Applicant must: - (a) minimise the waste generated by the development; - (b) classify all waste generated on site in accordance with the EPA's Waste Classification Guidelines 2014 (or its latest version): - (c) store and handle all waste generated on site in accordance with its classification; - (d) not receive or dispose of any waste on site; and - (e) remove all waste from the site as soon as practicable, and ensure it is reused, recycled or sent to an appropriately licensed waste facility for disposal, in consultation with the relevant council.